 Most notably it is an input measure, it says what time the students put in.
 This is not really what anyone is interested in.
-We are interested in outputs, e.g., what did they learn?
-Measuring outputs can be hard, and having output measures certainly can make transferring credit more challenging – presumably you must have some test of prior learning to get credit when transferring.
-This is clearly harder than assuming an hour here is worth an hour there (even if such an assumption is clearly hard to believe in).
+We are interested in outputs.
+E.g., what did the students learn?
+Measuring outputs can be hard, and having output measures certainly can make transferring credit more challenging.
+Presumably, you would have to have some test of prior learning to get credit when transferring.
+This is clearly harder than assuming an hour here is worth an hour there.
+(Even if such an assumption is clearly hard to truly believe in).

 Despite being willing to see the benefit of the credit unit the authors conclude that it isn’t worth fighting to maintain.
 Better to work on getting something superior, that gives the ability to transfer while better relating to what we actually care about.
 This is very hard, but a task worth trying.